 PHILIP A. LASKAWY has been a director since 2002 and has served as our Lead Director since 2012.
 Mr. Laskawy joined the accounting firm of Ernst & Young LLP (now known as EY LLP) in 1961 and served as a partner in the firm from 1971 to 2001, when he retired.
 Mr. Laskawy served in various senior management positions at Ernst & Young, including Chairman and Chief Executive Officer, to which he was appointed in 1994.
-Mr. Laskawy currently serves on the Board of Directors of Lazard Ltd. (and is Chairman of its audit committee and is a member of its compensation committee) and Loews Corporation (and is a member of its audit committee).
+Mr. Laskawy currently serves on the board of directors of Covetrus, Inc. (and serves as the lead independent director and as a member of its nominating and governance committee), Lazard Ltd. (and is Chairman of its audit committee and is a member of its compensation committee) and Loews Corporation (and is a member of its audit committee).
 As a Certified Public Accountant with over 50 years of experience, Mr. Laskawy brings to the Company's Board of Directors exceptional skills in corporate finance and accounting, corporate governance, compliance, disclosure and international business conduct.
 Mr. Laskawy served on the American Institute of Certified Public Accountants to review and update rules regarding auditor independence.
 In 2006 and 2007, he served as Chairman and Vice Chairman of the International Accounting Standards Committee Foundation, which was created by the Securities and Exchange Commission and sets accounting standards in more than 100 countries, and he served as a member of the 1999 Blue Ribbon Committee on Improving the Effectiveness of Corporate Audit Committees.
-During the past five years, Mr. Laskawy served on the Board of Directors of General Motors Corporation and was the Non-Executive Chairman of Federal National Mortgage Association (Fannie Mae).
+During the past five years, Mr. Laskawy was the Non-Executive Chairman of Federal National Mortgage Association (Fannie Mae).

-ANNE H. MARGULIES was nominated by the Board of Directors on March 29, 2018 for election as a director at the Annual Meeting following recommendation by the Nominating and Governance Committee.
+ANNE H. MARGULIES has been a director since May 2018.
+She is also a member of our Technology Advisory Board.
 Ms. Margulies has been the Vice President and Chief Information Officer for Harvard University since 2010.
 She is responsible for information technology strategy, policies and services for the university.
 Prior to that, she was the Assistant Secretary for Information Technology and Chief Information Officer for the Commonwealth of Massachusetts from 2007 to 2010, responsible for the strategy, policies and overall management of information technology across the state's government.
-With information technology playing an increasingly important role in the Company's business, the Board values Ms. Margulies' more than 35 years of information security expertise (including cyber-security) and strategic information technology leadership.
+With information technology playing an increasingly important role in the Company's business, the Board of Directors values Ms. Margulies' more than 35 years of information security expertise (including cybersecurity) and strategic information technology leadership.
 Ms. Margulies has been a member of the Massachusetts Technology Collaborative Board since 2012.
 In 2015, Ms. Margulies was named 2015 Boston CIO Leader of the Year by the Boston Business Journal along with the Boston CIO Leadership Association and in 2017, she was named by IDG Enterprises to the 2017 CIO Hall of Fame in CIO Magazine.